Phoebe leaps up after the cat-fishing toy.

 Let’s put it this way: If cats had their version of the Silver Sneakers Fitness program for seniors, she’d be there front and center.

 This is not something to panic over.
-I’ve known many cats who’ve lived into their late teens and one who didn’t head over the Rainbow Bridge till she was 24.
+I’ve known many senior cats who have lived into their late teens and one who didn’t head over the Rainbow Bridge until she was 24.

 A New Landscape

 When I was growing up in the 1960s, few cats seemed to make it to their teens.